fubar2/galaxy_tf_overlay/README.md

 Automated XML is very limited and inflexible, but it can be useful for simple tools, when developers with Galaxy tool development skills are not readily available.
 When a tool is generated, it is written, installed and tested and returned to the history.
 Jobs run in 10-20 seconds plus time needed for Conda to install any new dependencies.
 A browser screen refresh is needed to reload the tool panel to see and start using the newly installed tool.

+Many Galaxy tool wrappers need to be made by an experienced developer using [specialised development methods](https://training.galaxyproject.org/training-material/topics/dev/tutorials/tool-from-scratch/tutorial.html).
+All developers are encouraged to learn those skills.

+Where they are not readily available, the ToolFactory provides a very simple XML generator, capable of generating simple tools.
+Filling in a form can turn a simple, working command line driven script, that has some small test data samples, and a handful of  parameters, into an ordinary, shareable Galaxy tool.

 Even using an automated generator, planning and preparation are the key to efficiently creating a useful tool.
 Debugging the script in the ToolFactory is very clumsy.
 Get it right first, then build the new tool knowing that any defects are likely from the way the form is configured, not the script, test data or dependencies.